The-Tribe/GuinBot/README.md

-# Botden-Jam
+# GuinBot
 Hi!
-This is Guinoala's Disciord bot.
+This is Guinoala's Discord bot.
 GuinBot.